TanishTuteja/Genetic-Path-Finder/README.md

 - [ ] Allow the user to specify the velocities of obstalces.
 - [ ] Allow the user to change parameters like mutation rate and population size dynamically.
 - [ ] Record the best individual of each generation.

+## Libraries Used

+The code uses p5.js library.